 If you look around the internet, you will find no shortage of highlights which demonstrate Hill’s versatility.
 In particular, Hill had a game on Thanksgiving in 2019 against the Atlanta Falcons, in which he demonstrated both sides of his versatility, blocking a punt and scoring an offensive touchdown.

-That versatility is certainly valuable, but on its own, it does not command the massive contract that the Saints gave to Taysom Hill in the last offseason.
+That versatility is certainly valuable.
+However, on its own, it does not command the massive contract that the Saints gave to Taysom Hill in the last offseason.
 If we dig into Hill’s numbers from the first three years of his career, they do not exactly blow you away.

-Through those three seasons, Hill has carried the ball 71 times for 410 yards and three touchdowns.
-On top of that, he has been targeted 33 times for 265 yards and eight touchdowns, seven of which came in 2019.
+Through those three seasons, Hill has carried the ball 71 times for 410 yards and 3 touchdowns.
+On top of that, he has been targeted 33 times for 265 yards and 8 touchdowns.
+Seven of those came in 2019.

 The problem for the Saints is that Hill can give their offense a shot in the arm when they need it most.
-In the 2019 Wild Card game against the Minnesota Vikings, Hill put up 75 yards and a touchdown on six touches, as well as 50 yards through the air on his one passing attempt.
+In the 2019 Wild Card game against the Minnesota Vikings, Hill put up 75 yards and a touchdown on six touches.
+He added 50 yards through the air on his one passing attempt.

-In that game, Drew Brees struggled, and Hill accounted for nearly a fifth of the Saints’ passing yards, including the longest passing play of the game.
+In that game, Drew Brees struggled, and Hill accounted for nearly a fifth of the Saints’ passing yards.
+That included the longest passing play of the game.
 He led the team in rushing, putting up more yards than Latavius Murray and Alvin Kamara combined.
 In the receiving game, he was also the man on the other end of Brees’ longest pass of the day.

 Therein lies the problem that was faced by the Saints in the 2019 offseason.
-In Hill, they have a player who can flip a game, be that on special teams or offense, and that potential comes at a price.
+In Hill, they have a player who can flip a game.
+He can do that on special teams or offense, and that potential comes at a price.
 That was the issue the Saints were delicately balancing with the Taysom Hill contract.

 The Saints may also harbor hopes that Hill could be a potential successor to Brees at some point.
 However, when Brees was injured in 2019, it was Teddy Bridgewater they utilized under center.
 They then brought in Jameis Winston to back up Brees in 2020, suggesting Hill may not be the QB in waiting.

 With a career regular-season passing record of 7-for-15, 157 yards, zero touchdowns, two sacks, and an interception, up to that point it may not have been all that surprising.